mailund/hash/README.md

 * [Linear probe hash maps](LinearProbeUniversalHashMap/source) — Hash map with linear probing.
 * [Linear probe universal hash maps](LinearProbeUniversalHashMap/source) — Guess what this might be.

+* [Various hash functions](HashFunctions/source) — Hash functions for single words and for strings.
+You can use them in your application hash functions but you shouldn’t use them directly.
+There is structure in your data that they will not handle.